surabhimisra/surabhimisra.github.io/index.md

     <h2 style="font-size: 1.5rem; margin-bottom: 0.8rem;">About</h2>
     <p style="font-size: 0.98rem; line-height: 1.6; max-width: 700px;">
-      I work in ASIC design and verification for networking chips, and I am especially interested in how we can make hardware more trustworthy from RTL all the way to silicon.
+      I work in ASIC design and verification for networking chips, and I am especially interested in how we can make hardware more trustworthy, from RTL all the way to silicon.
 During my masters at USC I worked on logic locking and hardware Trojan concepts as part of my graduate coursework and projects, and I am now turning those ideas into small, practical experiments and talks.
     </p>